 Exclusive Rickshaw Ride in Chandni Chowk

-Rickshaw rides are common in Chandni Chowk, but book a comprehensive rickshaw tour for an immersive experience that lasts longer than 15 minutes.
-Witness the architectural marvels, multicolored facades, beautifully decorated shops, ethnically dressed locals, and the fragrances emanating from the potpourri of eateries that line the historical alleys.
-The tour covers 20 main sites including palaces, mansions, elegant shrines, and colorful bazaars.
-End at a Haveli (mansion) built in 1860 housing a photo gallery depicting the lifestyle of Mughals, as well as a small lounge to relax and relish some famous snacks.
+Rickshaw rides are common in Chandni Chowk, the vast and crowded market in the Old Delhi quarter, but book a comprehensive rickshaw tour for an immersive experience that lasts longer than 15 minutes.
+Witness the architectural marvels, multicolored facades, beautifully decorated shops, and the fragrances emanating from the potpourri of eateries that line the historic alleys.
+The tour covers 20 main sites—palaces, mansions, elegant shrines, and colorful bazaars—and finishes at an 1860 haveli (mansion) where you'll visit a gallery of photos depicting the lifestyle of Mughals, as well as a small lounge where you can relax and try some typical snacks.

 Have you been here?
 Share a tip or a photo with fellow travelers.